-The Vision for Ardmore is a synopsis of planning recommendations and ideas for Ardmore made by board members of the North Ardmore Civic Association over a period of several years, primarily addressing citizens’ concerns about the Township’s Mixed Use Special Transit (MUST) zoning overlay for Ardmore.
+A Vision for Ardmore is a synopsis of planning recommendations and ideas for Ardmore made by board members of the North Ardmore Civic Association over a period of several years, primarily addressing citizens’ concerns about the Township’s Mixed Use Special Transit (MUST) zoning overlay for Ardmore.
 In 2013 these recommendations were compiled and beautifully written by then NACA President Anne Oltmanns as A Vision for Ardmore.

 More recently, with several urban-like developments in various stages of planning and construction in Ardmore, the unintended consequences of MUST are being seen in overcrowded schools, traffic congestion that has become dangerous to drivers and pedestrians, and an overtaxing of the Township’s infrastructure including stormwater systems, sewers and emergency services.
 The Vision for Ardmore provides a framework for changes to the MUST zoning overlay for Ardmore that citizens would like to see in order to protect the health, safety, and quality of life of the citizenry of Lower Merion.
-NACA continues to work with Township government toward amendments to MUST that will achieve the goals of the Vision for Ardmore.
+NACA continues to work with Township staff and elected officials toward amendments to MUST that will achieve the goals of the Vision for Ardmore.